barumau/pandunia/engli/esperanti_i_pandunia.md

    Ex. problem (problem).
 2. Add ending -e to roots that end in more difficult consonants.
    Ex. bote (boat), supe (soup), sufle (soufflé).
-3. Put the stress accent on the last vowel of the roots that end in an inseparable vowel.
-Ex. heró (hero), xampú (shampoo), sofá (sofa).
+3. Add apostrophe to the end of roots that end in an inseparable vowel.
+Ex. hero' (hero), xampu' (shampoo), and sofa' (sofa).
-   The accent difference is present both in written and in spoken language.
+   The apostrophe moves the stress accent to the last vowel, like a regular consonant, so the difference is present both in written and in spoken language.

 With this solution all kinds of words can be imported to Pandunia without changing or deleting any important letters.